THE ZAMA TEAM

-Andrew joined the Zama team in 2012 as a driver after the school received a minibus through the National Lotteries Commission.
-Mr Petersen was the former personal driver of Zama’s Chairman, Raymond Ackerman.
-Andrew ensures that students arrive safely and punctually at venues and events.
+Andrew Petersen joined the Zama team in 2012 as a driver after the school received a minibus through the National Lotteries Commission.
+He was the former personal driver of Zama’s Chairman, Mr Raymond Ackerman and now ensures Zama students arrive safely and punctually at venues and events.

 Tony Draga – Fundraiser and General Assistance

 From 1987 to 1993, Tony prepared the annual financial statements (AFS) for Zama through the auditing firm Arthur Andersen.
 From 1993 to 2015, he prepared the AFS through the Ackerman Family Office.
 Tony is currently responsible for fundraising and general assistance for the Zama Dance School Trust.